 - Spread the batter into the pan, making sure to scrape out ALL of the batter from the processor, including underneath the blade.
 I used a skinny rubber spatula to get it all out and spread the top of the batter flat and out to the corners of the pan.
 Dampen the spatula with water to help if necessary, as it will be thick and sticky.
 Sprinkle extra chocolate chips all over the top and make sure to gently press them into the batter, so they remain in tact while baking.

-- Bake for 25-30 minutes when they are slightly puffed up and the top is firm.
-I removed mine at 27 minutes.
-Do 25 minutes for a more fudgy brownie and closer to 30 for a more dry/firm brownie.
-I felt 27 mins was perfect.
+- Bake for 25-30 minutes when they are slightly puffed up and the top is firm to the touch.
+The 7 inch pan will take 30 minutes.
+The 8 inch batch took 27 minutes for me.
 Fudgy, moist and firm.
 They will seem a bit undercooked at removal but will continue cooking and firm up as they cool, trust me.
 Let them cool at least 20 minutes before slicing them.
 If not avoiding fat intake, then serve with my Vanilla Cheesecake Ice Cream!

 - Once they are completely cooled, cover the pan tightly with foil and keep stored at room temperature or transfer to a sealed container.
 This will keep them moist for a couple of days.